trinodb/trino/docs/src/main/sphinx/admin/resource-groups.rst

 Scheduling weight example
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Schedule weighting is a method of assigning a priority to a resource.
-Subgroups with a higher scheduling weight are given higher priority.
+Sub-groups with a higher scheduling weight are given higher priority.
 For example, to ensure timely execution of scheduled pipelines queries, weight them higher than adhoc queries.